-First, the top part of the table summarizes the results of Models I-IV for income, poverty, and health.
-The first row, which starts with Actual benefits, focuses on actual benefits received.
+First, the top part of the table summarizes the results of Models I-IV for income and poverty.
+The first row, which starts with actual benefits, focuses on actual benefits received.
 The first set (top-left four cells) of results is blank, because the dependent variable and benefit variables are identical.
 In the second and third panels, we run regressions of actual benefits on partially and fully simulated benefits.
 This forms an implicit first stage for transforming our simulated benefits calculation into an effect on actual benefits received.
-By comparing the remaining rows to this row, we can form an implicit IV calculation of the impact of each yen of social security benefits on well-being outcome variables.
+By comparing the remaining rows to this row, we can form an implicit IV calculation of the impact of each yen of public pension benefits on household income and poverty.

-Using Model I, we find that each estimated 100 yen of partially simulated benefits leads to 36.5 yen more of actual social security benefits.
+Using Model I, we find that each estimated 100 yen of partially simulated benefits leads to 36.5 yen more of actual public pension benefits.
 This result is very close to that in the case of fully simulated benefits (37.0 yen).
-However, Models II-IV, which control both gender and sector, fail to report plausible or consistent results: Model II shows a very small impact of simulated benefits on actual ones, and Models III and IV imply that simulated benefits reduce actual benefits.
+However, Models II-IV, which control both gender and sector, fail to report plausible or consistent results, suggesting that the specifications of these models are incorrect.
+A key plausible reason is multicolinearity between benefits and sector dummies as well as between benefits and gender dummies.
+Also, gender appears